Skip to content

 • Transcripts: Please provide from all post-secondary institutions you have attended, including community colleges, summer courses, study abroad courses, bachelors programs, and masters programs.
 Unofficial transcripts are sufficient at the time of application; official transcripts will be needed if you receive an admissions offer.
 It is essential to submit at least an unofficial copy at the time of application, for your application to be reviewed.

 • Application fees: As listed on this page, fees are $135 for domestic applicants and $155 for international applicants.
 Your application will not be counted as submitted until the fee is satisfied.
-US citizen or permanent resident students can receive application fee waivers if they participated in programs such as Cal-Bridge, UC LEADS, California Alliance for Minority Participation, LSAMP, AISES, and SACNAS (see full list), and can also request a waiver from Graduate Division due to financial hardship.
-A limited number of waivers are also available to other qualified applicants with financial hardship (including international students) -- please contact the admissions chair as soon as possible to request, providing CV, TOEFL/IELTS if applicable, GPA, and brief statement of research interests.
+US citizen or permanent resident students can receive application fee waivers if they participated in programs such as UC Merced's UROC, Cal-Bridge, UC LEADS, California Alliance for Minority Participation, LSAMP, and SACNAS (see full list), and can also request a waiver from Graduate Division due to financial hardship.
+A limited number of waivers are also available to other qualified applicants with financial hardship (including international students) -- please contact the admissions chair (Chih-Chun Chien in 2024-2025) as soon as possible to request the waiver, providing CV, TOEFL/IELTS if applicable, GPA, and brief statement of research interests.

 • Graduate Record Exams (GREs) -- not required: The general GRE and physics GRE are not required currently.
 Applicants may optionally submit these scores if they have them and think they will strengthen the application, but we expect to receive and accept many applications without the test scores.
 Unofficial score reports may be included in the application.